bdureau/RocketMotorPIDGimbal/README.md

 # RocketMotorPIDGimbal
 This is yet again another attempt to fly a model rocket without fins using long burn motors.
+The following repository is the firmware for the board.
 <img src="/photos/motor_gimbal1.png" width="49%">

 <img src="/photos/motor_gimbal2.jpg" width="49%">